canonical/netplan/doc/netplan.md

 ``parameters`` (mapping)

 :    Customization parameters for special bonding options.
-Unless otherwise
+Time intervals
-     specified, parameter values for time intervals should be expressed in milliseconds, but can also be expressed in seconds using a time suffix (such as "s" for seconds, "ms" for milliseconds).
+     may need to be expressed as a number of seconds or milliseconds: the default value type is specified below.
+If necessary, time intervals can be qualified using a time suffix (such as "s" for seconds, "ms" for milliseconds) to allow for more control over its behavior.

      ``mode`` (scalar)
      :    Set the bonding mode used for the interfaces.
 The default is